shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     - these constants were removed so you might need to update your application appropriately:
         - `Roles::ROLE_ADMIN_AS_CUSTOMER`

+- fixed your version of jms/translation-bundle to 1.4.4 ([#1732](https://github.com/shopsys/shopsys/pull/1732))
+    - see #project-base-diff to update your project

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))